0

 4. My past motivates me to keep changing.

-5. My past encourages me to tell others how they can change.
+5. My past encourages me to help others change.

 6. My past allows me to warn those who won’t change.